IncidentHub-Cloud/constat/README.md

 # **constat**

 ## What is constat?
 constat is a simple status page to list the running Docker containers on your local machine.
+You can run as a Next app or as a Docker container.

 ## Screenshots